 Verses 18-19: In 6:70, Jesus has said “‘Did I not choose you, the twelve?
 Yet one of you is a devil’”.
 BlkJn asks: does this mean that Jesus chose Judas in order that he might betray him?
 Was Judas in fact a helpless instrument of the divine plan?
 We are confronted by the mystery of divine fore-knowledge and human freedom.
 Judas has now broken their fellowship and spurned his friend, thus fulfilling Psalm 41:9.

 Verse 21: At the Last Supper, Jesus says “‘Truly I tell you, one of you will betray me, one who is eating with me” (Mark 14:18).
-Matthew 26:21 is identical except that here there are two Amens (“Very truly”) and there only one.
-[BlkJn]
+Matthew 26:21 is identical except that here there are two Amens (“Very truly”) (in the Greek) and there only one. [ BlkJn]

 Verse 28: The beloved disciple knew, but probably reclined in stunned silence.